 Mason County stated that they are not the primary land owner for many of the identified sites and that would limit their ability to serve as a project sponsor, but that they would likely be the project sponsor where it seems appropriate for the County.

-The Squaxin Island Tribe stated the importance of implementation in the context of MAR projects.
+The Squaxin Island Tribe stated the importance of partnerships in implementing MAR projects.
+Pierce County provided an example in the Nisqually, where they partnered with NRF on a grant.
+Look for opportunities and partnerships instead of focusing on what you can’t do.

 Based on discussions, the committee needs to decide on the total offset value to claim and what an appropriate reduction factor would be as well as what assumptions or concerns should be included in the justification for a reduction factor.